Accessibility

 RICE video submissions can be about anything as long as they follow the video submission requirements and content restrictions.

 CWs are applied to videos as a courtesy to others.
-They do not place a judgement on your video and they have no effect on awards.
+They do judge your video or affect awards.

 Vidding Photosensitivity Relay (VPR)